Course Code: psb

 Time to hit the books—the financial books, that is.
 In this lesson, you'll delve into the world of accounting so that you can see where your business is heading financially.
 You'll find out how to determine start-up costs as well as the ongoing costs of running a pet sitting business.
 You'll also come face to face with the necessity of getting your bills paid, and get some suggestions to ensure your clients pay in a timely fashion.
 Finally, you'll explore the importance of writing a business plan to set a road map for success and help you convince lenders that your new business is a solid investment.

 You'll discover that pet sitting doesn't have to be just feeding and watering the cat or dog.
 As a pet sitter, you are perfectly positioned to add other services.
-This can include grooming for the animals you look after, cutting their nails, and brushing their teeth.
-Then there are services such as dog walking, puppy care and training, pet taxi, home sitting, and even poop scooping.
-You'll also learn that there are other species to look after, each requiring their own expertise.
+This can include grooming the animals, cutting their nails, and brushing their teeth.
+There are also services like dog walking, training, puppy care, pet taxi, home sitting, and even poop scooping.
+You'll then take a look at other kinds of animals, each of which requires their own expertise.

 Jeff Grognet has been a companion animal veterinarian for 25 years.
 He was a pioneer in the field of veterinary assistant teaching, developing his first course more than 18 years ago.
 Due to the success of his veterinary receptionist/assistant courses, he expanded his teaching into other high-demand areas including pet first aid and alternative medical therapies for companion animals.
 He practices at a veterinary hospital and contributes regularly to several magazines.